 The STS-114 mission by the space shuttle Discovery (July 26-August 9, 2005) was the Return to Flight mission during which the space shuttle docked with the International Space Station (ISS) and new procedures for flight safety, space shuttle's orbiter inspection and repair techniques were tested and evaluated.
-He conducted three Extravehicular Activities (EVAs) as a lead spacewalker (EV1).
+He conducted three Extravehicular Activities (EVAs) as a lead spacewalker (EV1) and became the first Japanese astronaut to perform EVAs on the ISS.
 During the spacewalks, he demonstrated in-flight repair techniques on shuttle's Thermal Protection System (TPS) tiles, replaced a failed Control Moment Gyro (CMG) with a new CMG, and installed External Stowage Platform-2 (ESP-2) on the ISS.
 He accumulated 20 hours and 5 minutes of spacewalk time in three EVAs.

 In February 2007, Noguchi was assigned as a back-up crew member for the ISS Expedition 18 mission.